travis-ci/travis.rb/README.md

 Similarly, you can limit it to builds/jobs for pull requests via `--pull` and for normal pushes via `--push`.

-The monitor command can also send out desktop notifications (OSX, Growl or libnotify):
+The monitor command can also send out [desktop notifications](#desktop-notifications):

     $ travis monitor --pro -n
     Monitoring travis-ci.com: